William Donald Borders

 William Donald Borders (October 9, 1913 – April 19, 2010) was an American prelate of the Roman Catholic Church.
-He was the 13th Archbishop of Baltimore from 1974 to 1989, having previously served as the first Bishop of Orlando from 1968 to 1974.
+He was the 13th archbishop of Baltimore in Maryland from 1974 to 1989, having previously served as the first bishop of Orlando in Florida from 1968 to 1974.

 Early life and education

-Borders was born in Washington, Indiana, the third of seven children of Thomas Martin and Zelpha Ann (née Queen) Borders.
+Borders was born on October 9, 1913, in Washington, Indiana, the third of seven children of Thomas Martin and Zelpha Ann (née Queen) Borders.
 His birth came during a flood that lifted his family's house off its foundation and forced the physician to reach their house by boat.
-After attending Catholic elementary and high school, he began his studies for the priesthood at Saint Meinrad's Seminary in 1932.
+After attending Catholic elementary and high school, he began his studies for the priesthood at Saint Meinrad Seminary in Saint Meinrad, Indiana, in 1932.

-He transferred to the Archdiocese of New Orleans in Louisiana in 1936 after Archbishop Joseph Rummel made an appeal for priests and seminarians.
+Borders transferred to the Archdiocese of New Orleans in Louisiana in 1936 after Archbishop Joseph Rummel made an appeal for priests and seminarians.
 He completed his studies at Notre Dame Seminary in New Orleans.